Edward I. Devitt: Early life

 Edward Ignatius Devitt was born on November 26, 1840, in Saint John, New Brunswick, in modern-day Canada.
 His parents were Irish Catholics, and Devitt was baptized two days after his birth.
 While a young boy, he moved with his family to the United States, where they settled in the North End of Boston, Massachusetts.
 Devitt's father became active in the North End parish of St. Mary's, which was run by the Jesuits, under the pastorship of John McElroy.
 In this way, Devitt became exposed to religious life, particularly to the Jesuits.

 As there were no Catholic schools in Boston at the time, Devitt was enrolled in public school, graduating from the Boston English School in 1857.
 He then continued his education at the College of the Holy Cross.
-He completed two years there before meeting Burchard Villiger, the provincial superior of the Jesuit Maryland Province, and applying for membership in the order.
+He completed two years there before meeting Burchard Villiger, the provincial superior of the Jesuit Maryland Province, and applied for membership in the order.
 His application was accepted, and Devitt entered the Society of Jesus on July 28, 1859, proceeding to the novitiate in Frederick, Maryland.
 While at the novitiate, the American Civil War broke out, and the school was several times commandeered by the armies as a makeshift hospital, the novices and juniors being ordered to tend to the wounded.